jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ![ScrolledTextArea](img/2_textArea.png)

 ####Set TextAreas
-* `.setTextArea(title, text, callFunction=True)`
+* `.setTextArea(title, text, end=True, callFunction=True)`
-    Changes the contents of the specified TextArea, to the specified text.
+    Adds the supplied text to the specified TextArea.
+    By default, the text is added to the end.
+    Set `end` to be False if you want to add at the beginning.
     Set ```callFunction``` to be False, if you don't want to call any associated functions.

 * `.clearTextArea(title, callFunction=True)`